ChristopherDrum/pez/README.md

 I felt intimidated by the SDL version; I'm unclear about Cosmopolitan Libc's boundaries when it comes to GUI and and graphics stuff.
 The Curses version (which relies on `ncurses`) stumped me for now.
 See [Adding additional libraries](#adding-additional-libraries), below.

 ### Building DFrotz
-Clone the source from here: https://gitlab.com/DavidGriffith/frotz From the `frotz/src/dumb` directory of Frotz: `cosmocc/bin/make -j`
+Clone the source from here: https://gitlab.com/DavidGriffith/frotz<br>
+From `frotz/src/dumb` run `cosmocc/bin/make -j`

 ## [Infocom's ZIP](https://github.com/erkyrath/infocom-zcode-terps/blob/master/unix/phg_zip.c)
 This is it, the big one, the OG written by the company that invented the z-machine itself.
 Until a couple of years ago we never had the source code to Infocom's own z-machine interpreters.
 [Now we have them all.](https://github.com/erkyrath/infocom-zcode-terps)